WELCOME TO THE WEB PRESENCE OF

 H. P. LOVECRAFT, “The Call of Cthulhu”

 I am a follower of nothing and no one.
 I am not defined by any political or ideological label and I don’t fit the common male stereotype.
 I believe quantum physics has revealed evidence of an underlying intelligent design to the universe; however, truth does not require belief, nor do facts rely on faith.
 Don’t give credence to religious superstition just because you’re not schooled in science.
 A physicist can tell you a hell of a lot more about the nature of reality than a preacher can.
 I will not waste my time/breath on those who trade logic and reason for nescience and mythos, nor will I contend with intellectually challenged conspiracy theorists who assert insipid adolescent notions due to a lack of education/acumen.
 I am easily bored by people on social media who never express a unique opinion or engage in any substantive dialogue but instead post greeting card wisdom and inane religious affirmations.
 I can't abide those who have an irrational fear of spontaneity, no sense of romance or adventure; people who lack passion, who miss the moment, whose lives are so unoriginal they’re basically a cliché.
 An unabashed freethinker and nonconformist, I own my quirks and eccentricities.
 I live life on my terms and prefer to spend it in the company of fun, bright, creative individuals with eclectic personalities, people who live for the moment, either with a quiet intrigue or a burn, burn, burn like Kerouac's mad fabulous roman candles.
 This little earth cruise we’re on is an all too brief one.
-If you’ve been waiting for someone to come and rescue you, YOU are that someone.
+If you’ve been waiting for someone to come rescue you, YOU are that someone.
 So be sure to leave room in your philosophy for the possibility that everything you know is wrong.